-5.1.1.
-Air Pollution
+5.2.1.1.
+Air Pollution:

-The quality of air within the project area is generally good.
+- 71. The quality of air within the project area is generally good.
 Traffic fumes are often coming from public vehicles from the nearby main road and road network in close proximity to the sub-project site on a daily basis.
 There will be one or two heavy machinery, and one or two service vehicles operated by the contractor on site that will operate on diesel engines.
 They can release pollutants into the air.
-This includes the gases carbon monoxide, carbon dioxide, nitrogen oxides and hydrocarbons however at a very minimal rate and can be considered negligible to low.
+This includes the gases carbon monoxide, carbon dioxide, nitrogen oxides and hydrocarbons however at a very minimal rate and can be considered negligible to low. - 72.
 As land has to be cleared of vegetation and remains of previous structure at the site has to be removed to make the site suitable for construction, there could be high level of dust to be produced.
 This process must be done in a way that ensures the impact on the environment is as minimal as possible.
 It is foreseen that this impact will be site-specific and temporary only during the preconstruction and construction of the building and with the implementation of the appropriate measures the impacts will be reduced to acceptable levels.

-5.1.2.
-Water and Wastewater Pollution
+5.2.1.2.
+Water and Wastewater Pollution:

-Uncontrolled sewage or grey water (from workers facilities) or wash water (from construction activities) may lead to increase of nutrients impacting the quality of waterways.
+73. Uncontrolled sewage or grey water (from workers facilities) or wash water (from construction activities) may lead to increase of nutrients impacting the quality of waterways.
 Accidental release of hazardous substances such as waste water from concrete mixing area, solid waste or other waste materials could also pollute the waterways or other surface waters.
 In addition, wash water from equipment may contain hydrocarbons which can have detrimental effect on aquatic life and water quality.
 However, thankfully, there are no waterways or other surface water in or are in close proximity to the sub-project site.
 Therefore, this impact can be considered as negligible.

-5.1.3.
-Solid Waste
+5.2.1.3.
+Construction Waste:

-The preparation and construction works will lead to the generation of excess spoils, metals, woods and other waste.
+- 74. Construction waste can be solid and liquid form (an indicative Waste Management Plan is appended as annex 11).
+It is a practice that workers usually dispose their waste such as plastics, tins and bottles unnecessarily.
+These can be a nuisance to people and the environment.
+Not only that, the preparation and construction works can lead to the generation of excess spoils, metals, woods and other waste.
 Impacts associated with solid waste can arise from on-site waste storage, transportation of waste and off-site disposal of waste.
-Impacts associated with the storage and disposal of organic biodegradable waste include leachate from decomposing materials contaminating the surrounding soils.
+Impacts associated with the storage and disposal of organic biodegradable waste include leachate from decomposing materials can contaminate the surrounding soils.
 Transportation of solid waste in trucks without the correct equipment such as coverings or functioning tail gates can lead to waste spills on the haulage route.
-Spilled waste is a safety hazard to vehicle and pedestrian traffic as well as an environmental pollutant.
+Spilled waste is a safety hazard to vehicle and pedestrian traffic as well as an environmental pollutant. - 75.
+Liquid wastes are likely to occur during the construction stage.
+Sewage can be generated at the accommodation and site office.
+To a certain extent, a portable facility may be required in the construction site.
+Furthermore, oily water due to grease at the kitchen water tap, and primarily water contaminated because of motor vehicle use, refuelling and servicing.
+It is important that these waste streams are to be managed so as to prevent any adverse impact on water quality and any impact on land which would inhibit the successful rehabilitation of the site at the end of the project.